wso2/docs-updates/en/docs/updates/faq.md

 ### How do I know when updates are available?

-You can be aware of the latest updates from WSO2 by logging into Update Portal [Updates Portal](https://updates-info.wso2.com).
+You can be aware of the latest updates from WSO2 by logging into [Updates Portal](https://updates-info.wso2.com).

 ### Where can I find description and instructions related to specific updates and hotfixes?